 In some cases, a guardian ad litem is appointed to represent the minor’s interests.
 A guardian ad litem is a person appointed by a court to represent the legal interests of a person who is not able to do so themselves, such as a child.

 A California court must approve all settlements done on behalf of a child under the age of 18.3 A parent or guardian ad litem can file an MC-350 form or MC-350EX to petition the court to approve a compromise of a minor’s claim.
+There may be a filing fee.
 There are two types of claims which can be filed.

-If no action is pending, meaning a lawsuit has not been filed, a settlement agreement can be filed by the:
+If there is no pending action, meaning a lawsuit has not been filed, a settlement agreement can be filed by the:

 - guardian, or